About

 Qualifications:

-- Fellow of the Higher Education Academy (FHEA).
+- Senior Fellow of the Higher Education Academy (SFHEA).

 - Qualified Teacher (QTS) – National College for Teaching & Leadership